S3cur3Th1sSh1t/TeamViewerDecrypt/README.md

 Not all passwords in every version can be decrypted using this script.
 I could not decrypt Teamviewer v14/v15 PermanentPasswords so far.

+It worked for me for SecurityPasswordAES in Versions 7 and 8.

 Usage as simple as:

 ```